Mint Margarita

 If you’ve tasted bottled lime juice, you’ll notice the flavor is somewhat off.

-It’s worth noting that bottled lime juice often contains additives and preservatives like sodium metabisulphite or potassium metabisulphite.
+It’s worth noting that bottled lime juice often contains additives and preservatives like sodium metabisulfite or potassium metabisulfite.
 While these substances help preserve the juice’s natural color and protect against bacteria, they’re also classified as allergens and may trigger reactions in those sensitive to sulfites.
 It may also contain sodium benzoate, a known carcinogen.

 Bottled and freshly squeezed lime juice aren’t chemically identical.
-Bottled lime juice undergoes pasteurization, which involves quick heating and cooling.
+Bottled lime juice undergoes pasteurization, a process that involves rapid heating and cooling.
 Unfortunately, this process, along with oxidation and the time it spends on the shelves, can degrade some vitamins and minerals, particularly Vitamin C, which is sensitive to heat and can be significantly reduced by pasteurization.

 I know this is a margarita, and you probably don’t care about the lack of vitamins, but I thought it was interesting for future reference. :)